Do you know a Penn State student who stood up for what is right?

 - Knowledge of the culture, language, and ideals in which ethical norms are embedded

 We at the Rock Ethics Institute are extremely proud that one need not look very far to find examples of such courage and conviction among the undergraduate students at Penn State.
-Community involvement, activism, and philanthropy are clearly alive and well on all of our campuses across the Commonwealth.
+Community involvement and activism are clearly alive and well on all of our campuses across the Commonwealth.
 Because of this, it is especially impressive when a student stands out by standing up in a way that involves: